Effective PTSD Treatment in Florida

 Personalized Care for PTSD and Addiction Recovery in Florida

-Struggling with PTSD and substance abuse without professional clinical support can be life-threatening.
+Struggling with post traumatic stress disorder and substance misuse without professional clinical support can be life-threatening.

-As one of the leading PTSD treatment centers in Florida, we pride ourselves on partnering with our patients to discover the safest, most comfortable, and most effective treatment plans for addressing addiction and their co-occurring disorders.
+As one of the leading post traumatic stress disorder treatment centers in Florida, Beach House prides itself on partnering with our patients to discover the safest, most comfortable, and most effective treatment plans for addressing addiction and their co-occurring disorders.

 We offer evidence-based clinical treatment, medically supervised detox, and a broad spectrum of intensive therapeutic interventions and mental health treatment, allowing our patients to explore the root causes of their traumas and addictive behaviors.